olafwied/olafwied.github.io/_posts/core-samples/2018-10-22-Course-On-Advanced-Bayesian-Methods.md

 I started compiling material for my upcoming (free!) online course on Scalable Methods for Bayesian Machine Learning and Probabilistic Inference".

 You can find the course presentation at olafwied.github.io/AdvBayes-Course.
+The presentation uses reveal.js.
+To navigate through the presentation presse the `right` and `left` arrow buttons to jump from one section to the next.
+Use the `up` and `down` arrows to go through the material for each section.
+Hit `Esc` to see an overview of the slide layout.

 I'm planning to present the following topics over five parts: